Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 Regulation of gene expression by iron is being investigated, both directly and as mediated by known iron responsive elements, potential novel iron responsive signatures, microRNAs and epigenetic changes such as DNA methylation, influencing the expression of LDL-C - associated genes.
 I am participating in the investigation of genetic mechanisms for regulation of iron with colleagues in the UCL - London School of Hygiene and Tropical Medicine - Edinburgh - Bristol Consortium, along with other research groups (UCLEB Plus), by discovery and conditional analysis of the loci associated with serum ferritin levels, as an index of body iron stores, and red blood cell traits.

-I am the Deputy Director of the UCL MSc in Cardiovascular Science course and Graduate Tutor for taught courses in the Institute for Cardiovascular Science.
+I am Director of the Cardiovascular Science MSc programme, Graduate Tutor for taught courses in the Institute of Cardiovascular Science and a Senior Fellow of the Higher Education Academy.

 I am a research supervisor for PhD and MSc research projects and a personal tutor and mentor for several courses and personal development schemes.